Referee1536/discord-rp-tutorial/README.md

-# Super-Customize your Discord Status to Show Off
+# Super-Customize your Discord Status

 ## Disclaimer
 You do NOT need any programming experience to do this!
 It's also worth noting that all instructions given are assuming your PC has Windows installed.